 Non-Resident Doctoral Status (Dissertation Work in Absentia)

 Doctoral students occasionally need to perform dissertation research in absentia (outside the Boston metropolitan area).
 The student must apply to the CAD for approval of non-resident status.
 The completion of the minimum two years residency requirement and the satisfactory completion of the Oral Qualifying Examination are prerequisites to gain non-resident status.
 A Non-Resident Status Petition Form and a Progress Report Form must be submitted to the CAD prior to the end of the semester preceding the requested departure.
-Both forms are available at the HSPH Registrar’s Office.
+Hard copies of both forms are available at the Registrar’s Office.